-Every HFC shall undertake transactions in Government securities through its CSGL account or its demat account.
+Every HFC shall undertake transactions in Government securities through its gilt account or its demat account or any other account, as permitted by the Bank.

 97. Implementation of Green Initiative of the Government

 - 97.1.
 All HFCs shall take proactive steps for increasing the use of electronic payment systems, elimination of post-dated cheques and gradual phase-out of cheques in their day to day business transactions which would result in more cost-effective transactions and faster and accurate settlements. - 97.2.
 HFCs should invariably use e-banking facilities while transacting with builders/ tripartite arrangements in builders' projects/ corporates.
 Further, HFC's should ensure that borrowers/ users of this facility are not charged any additional fee for the same.